In the Midst of Grief

 Every loss results in grief, though we don’t often recognize that anger, denial, depression, and guilt can be further losses of unresolved grief in chronic illness.
 These unrecognized losses are known as infinite losses, chronic sorrow, and disenfranchised grief.

 Mila Tecala, a Licensed Independent Clinical Social Worker who founded the Center for Loss and Grief in Washington, DC, wrote, “For people who are chronically ill, the losses are multiple and permanent and therefore difficult to resolve.
 Because these losses are unending, they’re known as infinite losses.”

 GRIEF IS A JOURNEY

 The word grief is derived from the Latin word gravis meaning heavy, and from which we get the word gravity.
 Grief is a journey into the depths, heavy and unavoidable, but it is also a precious reminder of our love persevering.
-We grieve deeply the people we loved, the things that brought us joy, the pieces of ourselves and of our lives that we held most dear.
+We grieve deeply the people we loved, the things that brought us joy, the pieces of ourselves and our lives that we held most dear.

 “Each person’s grief is as unique as their fingerprint,” writes David Kessler, “but what everyone has in common is that no matter how they grieve, they share a need for their grief to be witnessed.
 That doesn’t mean needing someone to try to lessen it or reframe it for them.
 The need is for someone to be fully present to the magnitude of their loss without trying to point out the silver lining,”

-No matter what kinds of loss we experience, our grief is valid, and we long for the presence of others with us as we process it.
+No matter what kind of loss we experience, our grief is valid, and we long for the presence of others with us as we process it.

 When we search the Bible, we discover we are not alone in our grief: